Cachumbin/MedihacksSolution/README.md

 - Simon Carreno

 Solution:
-An AI tool that allows people to improve their healthy
+An app that will allow the user to overcome emergencies related with health issues, through an AI tool that will guide the user.
+We expect to save a lot of lifes and to help millions of life that requires urgent medical attention that can be provided by a third person with no health experience.